You are currently viewing 25 Free Things to Do in San DiegoPin

 9. Bike Along the boardwalk

 Take to the boardwalk between Mission and Pacific Beaches.
-You can walk, bike, rollerblade, or just grab a seat to people watch.
+You can walk, bike, rollerblade, or just grab a seat to people-watch.

 10. Go on a Hike

 San Diego has some of the best weather in the US, where you can get outdoors all year round.
-Cowles Mountain is the most popular hike within the city of San Diego, but our favorite 3 so far are
+Cowles Mountain is the most popular hike within the city of San Diego, but our favorite three so far are

-1. Torrey Pines beach trail
+1. Torrey Pines Beach trail

 2. Los Penasquitos Canyon